Features

-The University of Alaska system is preparing for its annual Giving Day on March 24-26.
+The University of Alaska system is preparing for its annual UA Giving Day on March 24-26.

 The event invites students, faculty, alumni and community members to support university programs and scholarships across all UA campuses.

-The first Giving Day started in 2020, and since its creation, the UA system has hosted a Giving Day each year.
+The first UA Giving Day started in 2020, and since its creation, the UA system has hosted a UA Giving Day each year.

-Sink said the most recent Giving Day drew approximately 2,700 donors from across the UA system.
+Sink said the most recent UA Giving Day drew approximately 2,700 donors from across the UA system.

 One systemwide challenge is the UA Launch Power Hour.
-Through this challenge, the UA Board of Directors will donate $5,500 to the UA General Scholarship if $200 is raised within the first hour of the Giving Day opening.
+Through this challenge, the UA Board of Directors will donate $5,500 to the UA General Scholarship when 200 donors give within the first hour of the UA Giving Day opening.

-Another challenge encourages engineering programs to raise $750 for any engineering scholarship.
-If the goal is met, ConocoPhillips manager and UA Foundation Board member Stephanie Erickson will donate an additional $2,000.
-This donation would then be split between the UAA and UAF colleges of engineering.
+Another challenge encourages support for engineering programs, with 750 donors needed to complete the challenge for any engineering scholarship.
+If the donor goal is met, UA Foundation Board member Stephanie Erickson will contribute an additional $2,000, which will be split between the UAA and UAF colleges of engineering.

 “Really, the idea is to get people in the door and figure out what they’re interested in,” said Rinehart.